koii-network/docs/koii/faq/faq.md

 It should be the permission issue, try run it as **Administrator** and try again.

-## Q: I have an issue of my KOIIs stuck in the stake box, they can neither take it back nor use them to run the task.
+## Q: I have an issue of my KOII stuck in the stake box, they can neither take it back nor use them to run the task.
 What should I do?

 We noted this issue(**token stuck in the box**), Will patch this in the next version.

 Somehow your task ended in the available tasks, but you still have some KOII staked.
 Your KOII are safe and staked in the task.
-Its just a UI issue that when you trying to click play button it is trying to stake KOIIs again and since you doesn't had that much KOII so you is not able to stake it again.
+Its just a UI issue that when you trying to click play button it is trying to stake KOII again and since you doesn't had that much KOII so you is not able to stake it again.

 ## Q: I created wallet when Koii was on K1 (Arweave based KOII) but as Koii has migrated to k2 (Solana forked Koii), what should I do to get my tokens back.